Tokkisan/cpsc-254-project-/README.md

 1. Open the terminal on your machine
 2. Run the command "sudo apt install npm" (Note: do not include the quotation marks)
 3. To verify that Node.js has been installed, run the command "npm -v" without the quotation marks.
 The version number installed will be displayed.
+4. Install the mysql module by using "npm install mysql" (without quotation marks)

 # Installing MySQL Workbench